Tuxedo Park, New York: History

-The original clubhouse, designed by Bruce Price, was built in 1886 and was then replaced by a second clubhouse in 1928, which was designed by John Russell Pope.
-This building was destroyed by fire in 1943, and was partially rebuilt soon thereafter.
+The original clubhouse, designed by Bruce Price, was built in 1886 and replaced by a second clubhouse in 1928, which was designed by John Russell Pope.
+This building was destroyed by fire in 1943, and it was partially rebuilt soon after.

-The shingle style cottages Price built at Tuxedo, with their compact massing and axial plans influenced Modernist architects, including Frank Lloyd Wright.
-Queen Anne architecture with Tudor elements became popular for residences.
+The shingle style cottages that Price built at Tuxedo – with their compact massing and axial plans – influenced Modernist architects, including Frank Lloyd Wright.
+Queen Anne style architecture with Tudor elements became popular for residences.

 Tuxedo Park enjoyed many prosperous years from 1885 until the 1920s.
 The Blue Book of Etiquette was written by Emily Post, who was the daughter of Bruce Price.
-She wrote the book based on what she observed inside the great stone gates of Tuxedo.
-Other Tuxedo notables from that era include:
+She wrote the book based on what she observed inside the great stone gates of Tuxedo Park.

+Other notable residents from that era included: